zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 3
-To select hosts by certain host group name you can use the following example.
+To select hosts by certain host group name, you can use the following example.
 In this example will be given all hosts, that are linked only to host group 'Linux'.

 ```yaml
 ---